johncarl81/transfuse/documentation.md

 ##### Listener Registration

 Another common event to be raised by the Android system are by listeners on view components.
-Transfuse allows users to easily define and register any of the listeners in the Android ecosystem with the corresponding View object.
+Users can easily define and register any of the listeners in the Android ecosystem with the corresponding View object.
 The following example associates an anonymous inner OnClickListener with the R.id.button view object:

 {% highlight java %}
 @Activity
 @Layout(R.id.example_layout)
 public class Example{
-    @RegisterListener(value = R.id.button5)
+    @RegisterListener(R.id.button5)
-    private View.OnClickListener listener = new View.OnClickListener() {
+    View.OnClickListener listener = new View.OnClickListener() {
         public void onClick(View v) {
             Log.i("Example Info", "Button Clicked");
         }